auth0/docs/articles/universal-login/new.md

 ## Consent

 - The logo and colors selected in the dashboard configuration section will be properly applied.
+(Recommended log size is 150 x 150 pixels.)

 ## Custom DB Connections